augcog/ISAACS_Jetson/README.md

 # drone-jetson
 This ROS code runs on the ISAACS on-board Linux computer.
 Our on-board computer is currently the Nvidia Jetson NX and we're using the ZED 2 camera.
-This repo contains the **ROS Melodic** packages for ZED 2 Camera and Voxblox, for example.
+This repo contains the **ROS Melodic** packages for ZED 2 Camera and Voxblox, for example, as well as their dependencies.
 This code is to be cloned in the `src` directory of your catkin workspace, and compiled.

 Note that the ZED 2 camera requires an Nvidia GPU, so while these instructions may work for any linux computer, only computers with Nvidia GPUs will be able to connect to a ZED 2 camera.
 All other computers will be able to work only with ROS Bags (recordings) of the ZED 2.